Ruen ThaiFAQs

 Avoid massage if you have fever (high temperature), any infectious illness (e.g., Covid-19, flu, sore throat, infectious skin conditions), atherosclerosis, endocarditis/pericarditis, hepatitis, meningitis or severe unexplained internal pain.
 Sources such as Medical Massage Therapy provide fuller lists of contra-indications.

 However, many painful conditions, such as fibromyalgia, do benefit from a light massage.
-Other ailments, such as hypertension, some heart conditions and moderate osteoporosis, are also compatible with a light massage.
+Other ailments, such as hypertension, some heart conditions and moderate osteoporosis, are also consistent with a light massage.

-In many other cases, including arthritis, inflammation, hernia and varicose veins, your therapist can simply avoid the affected area(s).
-However, if you have cancer, please seek medical approval before taking a massage.
+In many other cases, including arthritis, inflammation, hernia and varicose veins, your therapist can just avoid the affected area(s).
+However, if you have cancer, do seek medical approval before massage.

 Book Your Massage

 Complete our online booking form, or email, and we’ll be in touch to confirm.
-Or contact reception (advised for same day bookings).
+Or contact reception (advisable for same day bookings).